xcat2/xcat-core/docs/source/references/coral/cluster_mgmt/scalability/python/install/rpm.rst

 Install xCAT-openbmc-py on SN from MN
 -------------------------------------

+.. attention:: Instructions below assume Service node has access to the Internet.
+If not, a local EPEL repository would need to be configured on the Management node, similar to the RHEL Extras repository.

 #.
 Copy ``Packages`` directory containing ``gevent`` and ``greenlet`` rpms from ``/install/repos/fc28/ppc64le`` to the directory pointed to by ``otherpkgdir`` attribute of the osimage. ::

     # Display the directory of otherpkgdir